• Home

 sunday tunes on the walls

 In Conversation with Paul Brand, author of Kick It!
-The Definitive Football Mixtape (2024) followed by a World Music Showcase with Dave Sheekey from their station Circl8 Radio
+The Definitive Football Mixtape (2024) followed by The Music of Five Continents and Half A Dozen Small Islands with Dave Sheekey from Circl8 Radio

 Sunday 28 September 2025